sul-dlss/freelib-djatoka/README.md

 This project is a fork of the aDORe-djatoka JP2 image server.
 It was created to simplify the image server's use.
 In the process, additional caching and image management options were added.
 The OpenSeadragon UI was also added as the project's preferred user interface (see the default page for an example of its use).
 FreeLib-Djatoka can be used on its own or it can be integrated into an external digital asset management system.
 It's currently tested with Islandora.

 The freelib-djatoka project can be used with any JDK (OpenJDK or OracleJDK), 1.7 or later.
+Maven 3.1.x or greater is required.

 ### Getting Started